 City of Dreams and Pokerstars

 One of the most ubiquitous names in poker runs the City of Dreams poker room in Macau.
-There are daily tournaments and regional competitions, but Pokerstars also offers cash games - including more modest limits than you'll find at rivals.
-The Texas Hold'em games start with stakes as low as HK$25/50, making it a good destination for beginners who still need to find their feet.
+There are daily tournaments and regional competitions, but Pokerstars also offers cash games, including more modest limits than you'll find at rivals.
+The Texas Hold'em games start with stakes as low as HK$25/50, making it an excellent destination for beginners who still need to find their feet.

-The casino and poker room is open twenty-four hours a day and tournaments generally run from 16:00 onwards.
+The casino and poker room is open 24 hours a day and tournaments generally run from 4 p.m. onwards.

-Probably the most serious of the city’s poker rooms; the Venetian may have the single biggest game in town, but nearly all the tables at the Wynn are high stakes.
+This is probably the most serious of the city’s poker rooms.
+While the Venetian may have the single biggest game in town, nearly all the tables at the Wynn are high stakes.
 This is a poker room aimed at those with platinum credit cards.

 Venetian Macau has folded and opened a poker room so often it can be hard to keep up with when they are dealing.
 Their latest offering is the best yet, teaming up with the renowned Poker Kings to offer a high-end room for Big Fish players.

 Found on the casino floor of the Venetian, it feels a little less intimidating than some of the more tucked away rooms at rival casinos.
-Some of the biggest tournaments in Asia are held in this room, but you can also sit down and enjoy a few hands of Texas Hold'Em for an $HK25/50 stake.
-The room is twenty-four hours.
+Some of the biggest tournaments in Asia are held in this room, but you can also sit down and enjoy a few hands of Texas Hold 'Em for an $HK25/50 stake.
+The room is open 24 hours.

-Once the biggest poker game in the world, the buy-in at the Starworld Casino once topped one million dollars.
+Once the biggest poker game in the world, the buy-in at the Starworld Casino once topped $1 million.
 But the Poker King outfit who ran the game has now moved on to the Venetian, taking the heavy hitters with them.

-Starworld still run poker games, but it's more local and low-key.
+Starworld still runs poker games, but it's more local and low-key.
 Expect small to medium stakes and pots.
 There are eight tables, with at least some in action round the clock.